 DESIGN TIP It is best to test the sensor in the end application.
 The closer you can match the proof of concept to the final application, the less risk of finding unforeseen technical challenges later.
 For example, if you plan to use three sensors next to each other, test three sensors next to each other.
 Successful ultrasonic sensor integration is about accommodating all the small details that affect performance.

 Refer to our easy-to-use Quick Start Guide to get your sensors up and running.
-Also, check out other great tutorials at our tutorials page.

 DESIGN TIP Electrical noise can be one of the most frequent causes of sensors performing different than expected.
 The best option is to consider installing our MB7961 Power Supply Filter.